 Stage 8: Formation of the axial canal from the primitive pit

 Aside from its central significance for the development of the spine, the primitive streak also plays a role in the creation of the cell structures that later connect the neural canal and intestinal tract.
 The primitive pit, which belongs to the primitive streak, continues as a deepening into the chordal furrow and thus forms the axial canal, which opens into the secondary yolk sac.
-This canal is also referred to as the neurenteric canal as it will connect the neural canal with the intestinal tract, both of which develop at a later time.
+This canal is also referred to as the neurenteric canal as it will connect the neural canal with the intestinal tract, both of which subsequently develop.

 Stage 9: Neurulation

-Around the 18th day, the neural plate has reached the size at which it unfolds and forms structures like the neural folds and neural groove.
-The neural plate does not exist for long as the neural tube is formed via fusion, which initially is open cranially and caudally.
+Around the 18th day, the neural plate reaches the size at which it unfolds and forms structures like the neural folds and neural groove.
+The neural plate does not exist for long because the neural tube is formed via fusion and is initially open cranially and caudally.
 Later on, in the 4th week, it closes.
-Only upon this closure, neurulation is completed.
+Neurulation is completed upon its closure.

-Furthermore, the formation of the neural crest should be mentioned in this context.
-It occurs with the development of the neural tube, is located in its immediate proximity, and plays a role in the development of the spinal ganglia and ganglia of the autonomic nervous system.
+The formation of the neural crest should be mentioned in this context.
+The neural crest is formed with the development of the neural tube, it is located very close to the neural tube, and plays a role in the development of the spinal ganglia and ganglia of the autonomic nervous system.

 Further developments at the end of the third week

 Besides the aforementioned development processes, more changes take place, which lay the foundation for later differentiations.
 From the 20th day, for instance, the paired somites form.
-They are cubical structures from which a large part of the axial skeleton, its musculature, and connective skin tissue will develop.
+They are cubical structures from which a large part of the axial skeleton, its musculature, and connective skin tissue develop.

 Furthermore, the intraembryonic coelom develops within the lateral plate mesoderm and the mesoderm.
 This coelom is a hoof-shaped paired cavity that expands caudally from the head area.
 During the 2nd month, important structures like the pericardial cavity, pleural cavity, and peritoneal cavity will develop from it.